 Rehabilitation is a poorly understood discipline in veterinary practice.
 Postsurgical rehabilitation is common almost expected when any trauma or surgery is encountered in humans.
 With pets however, it may be incorrectly assumed that recovery from disease is more innate and does not require formal rehabilitative efforts.
 This could not be further from the truth.
 Pets cannot talk, they mask their pain and illnesses from their humans and they need and benefit from rehabilitative efforts more than any other animal.

 We have specialized tools and techniques taught in formal classes.
 We are certified canine rehabilitation specialists operating with the best tools in an environment of fear free encouragement.
-See our youtube.com channel Safari Pet Rehabilitation
+Watch us in action by visiting Safari’s Pet Rehabilitation channel on Vimeo.

-Our facility has underwater treadmills, land treadmills, cavaletti, Pilates, electrostimulation therapy, therapeutic laser, therapeutic ultrasound, TENS therapy and trained specialists and technicians that know how to make use of these modalities to benefit the pet in need of rehabilitation.
+Our facility has underwater treadmills, land treadmills, cavaletti, Pilates, electrostimulation therapy, therapeutic laser, therapeutic ultrasound, TENS (Transcutaneous Electrical Nerve Stimulation) therapy and trained specialists and technicians that know how to make use of these modalities to benefit the pet in need of rehabilitation.

 To further advance our knowledge of canine rehabilitation, Dr. Garner and his wife Dr. Susan Mooney/Garner have attended the Canine Rehabilitation Certificate Program at the University of Tennessee